GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ### Collection 3 Validation

 Validation against three datasets were undertaken: validation points resused from collection 2, with the addition of point attributes from Köppen Climate Zone and state/territory, added to facilitate segment analysis.
-The Blue Gance global datasset of indepenedent 'ground truth' data, and the Land Cover Collection 2 data to understand the extent of change between the versions.
+The Blue Glance global datasset of indepenedent 'ground truth' data, and the Land Cover Collection 2 data to understand the extent of change between the versions.

 With the addition of validation points, the Collection 2 validation was run again with the following results:

-**2010**
+**Validation Points 2010**

 ![C2 2010 Accuracy](/_files/land_cover/c3_l3-13.png)